oam-dev/rudr/docs/concepts/scopes.md

 | **healthThresholdPercentage** | The % of healthy components required to upgrade scope. | double |||
 | **requiredHealthyComponents** | Comma-separated list of names of the components required to be healthy for the scope to be health. | string |||

 [Here's an example](../../examples/health-scope-config.yaml) of a health scope configuration.
-Once installed (`kubectl apply -f <health-scope-config>.yaml`) you would attach this to a component within the application configuration:
+Once installed (`kubectl apply -f <health-scope-config>.yaml`) you would attach this to a component within the application configuration, similar to this [example](../../examples/first-app-config.yaml):

 ```yaml
 # Example component scope assignment